-5.14 The Reserve Bank's target CPI range of 2.0% p.a. to 3.0% p.a..
-We have retained our assumption of 2.0% after considering the price inflation expectations of asset consultants and the need to be consistent with the assumed investment return.
+5.13 The Reserve Bank's target CPI range of 2.0% p.a. to 3.0% p.a..
+We have adopted an assumption of 2.8% after considering the price inflation expectations of the Fund's asset consultants and the need to be consistent with the assumed investment return.
+This assumption is considered suitable for the term of the liabilities, but it is acknowledged that in the short term CPI is expected to be higher.